 In addition, you would attend a variety of short training courses relevant to the work you are doing.

 The Operational Research Society provides a wide variety of training courses, seminars and conferences.
-The OR Society also has an Accreditation Scheme with 4 different levels of membership: Candidate Associate (CandORS), Associate (AORS), Associate Fellowship (AFORS) and Fellowship (FORS).
+The OR Society also has an Accreditation Scheme with 4 different levels of membership: Candidate Associate (CandORS), Associate (AORS), Associate Fellow (AFORS) and Fellow (FORS).

 You may need to move to get experience in different types of business.